znsio/specmatic-documentation/documentation/service_virtualisation.md

 A useful stub might be that when we post the number 5, we get 25 back.

 Follow these steps:
-- Create a directory named square_data, in the same directory as the square.qontract file.
+- Create a directory named square_data, in the same directory as the square.spec file.
 - In that directory, create a json file, name it what you like.
 For example, square_of_5.json
 - Put in that file the following text: